Try the Full Power of Brosix with 10% lifetime discount!

 You can’t focus on communication if you’re busy cleaning up after information leaks or data breaches.
 And with many data breaches taking place due to human error, a lax approach to internal communication can put you in a Catch-22.

 Safeguard your communications from all sides.
-Encrypted communications over a fully private team network utilizing peer to peer communication channels protect your communications from employee carelessness or malfeasance, as well as nefarious outside threats.
+Encrypted communications over a fully private team network utilizing peer-to-peer communication channels protect your communications from employee carelessness or malfeasance, as well as nefarious outside threats.

 [TIP: Not all encrypted chat apps are created equally.
 To enhance internal team chat, collaboration, and security, choose an app with robust platform security protocols and administrative control options.]

-8. Stop Relying on Email
+8. Stop relying on email

 Unfortunately, email often can’t solve most routine, work-related processes.